congwei1230/MoChaBench/README.md

 per-crop offsets  : [1]
 ```

-### Script to run SyncNetPipeline on MoCha Generation Results on MoChaBench
+### Running SyncNetPipeline on MoCha-Generated Videos for MoChaBench Evaluation

 ```
 cd eval-lipsync\script
 python run_syncnet_pipeline_on_mocha_generation_on_mocha_bench.py
 ```

-### Script to run SyncNetPipeline on Custom Models' Results on MoChaBench
+### Running SyncNetPipeline on Your Model’s Outputs for MoChaBench
 You need to create a folder similar to the structure of ``local_repo_dir/remocha-generation``
 Then modify the
 ```